cloudposse-terraform-components/aws-mq-broker/src/README.md

 # Component: `mq-broker`

-This component is responsible for provisioning an AmazonMQ broker and corresponding security group.
+This component is responsible for provisioning an AmazonMQ broker and the corresponding security group.
 ## Usage

 **Stack Level**: Regional